dschulmeist/ada-template-website/timing.md

 Now, let’s break it down even further.
 How does movie revenue fluctuate week by week throughout the year.
 I would like to call that "the Christmas peak".
 <div id="weekly_revenue_graph" style="height: 400px;"></div>

 <p> In summary, while fall sees the most releases, summer dominates revenue, highlighting the impact of timing.
-Weekly trends further show how holidays and key moments drive audience engagement and industry success.
+Weekly trends further show how holidays and key moments drive audience engagement and industry success.</p>
 <script>
   // Data for each dataset
   var seasons = ['Fall', 'Spring', 'Summer','Winter'];